yurijdvornyk/homeric/README.md

 # Homeric
-Mathematical expression compiler for .NET
+Mathematical expression compiler for .NET (written in C#).

 ### What is it?
 This is a simple open-source library that helps to parse and calculate mathematical expressions.
 For example: